MilanKacar/milankacar.github.io/_posts/2024-12-30-blog109-count-ways-to-build-good-strings.md

 tags: [String, Dynamic Programming]
 ---

 Imagine you're tasked with creating good strings 🧵 from two components (`zero` and `one`), while keeping their lengths within a range (`low` and `high`).
-The goal is to calculate how many such strings you can generate, modulo $$10^9 + 7$$.
+The goal is to calculate how many such strings you can generate.
 This problem combines recursion, memoization, and creativity in dynamic programming.
 Let's dive deep into this fascinating challenge! 🚀

 ---